Landscapes of life

-The problem with language is, is that it takes us away from the true feeling of things: The sense of a tree is suddenly just four characters.
+The problem with language is, is that it takes us away from the true feeling of things: The tree is suddenly composed out of just four characters.
 And we leave out all smell, sense, feeling and even true sight of the tree.

-Now I can just ask you, or myself, to try and just see.
+Now I can just ask you, or myself, to try and just see (and sense) the tree.
 But that’s really difficult.
-The mind will wander (again with more abstract words) and we will sense even less of life.
+The mind will wander (again with more abstract words) and we will sense even less of the tree.

-But when I will ask you to paint or draw the tree, your mind will have an easier assignment to leave the thoughts for what they are and it will be more easy for you to really sense the tree.
-Only with your visual senses, first, but at least that’s something.
+But when I will ask you to paint or draw the tree, your mind will have an assignment and it wil be easier to leave the thoughts for what they are.
+This way we can sort of trick our busy language-focused mind to stop abstracting the world around us and truly engage with our senses.

 As you can see I don’t really paint trees, or any other realistic objects.
 That’s because I don’t only use my visual sense when I start to paint.
-I already, subconsciously knew, that there is more to sense and I started to incorporate that in my paintings for a long time already.
+I’ve always, subconsciously, known that there is more to sense and I started to incorporate that in my paintings for a long time already.
 Resulting in more and more ‘abstract’ paintings.

 Hmm come to think of it, abstract is so not the right word!
 Because I’m not abstracting, meaning, leaving things out, no, I’m actually adding the other senses as well!